Jimmy Garoppolo, Nick Bosa lead 49ers past Eagles 17-11

 Hurts completed just 12 of 23 passes for 190 yards.
 He ran for 82 yards, including a 1-yard TD in the fourth quarter.

-The 49ers (2-0) return home after practicing all week at The Greenbrier resort in West Virginia with a pair of road wins in the Eastern time zone to open the season.
+The 49ers (2-0) return home after practicing all week at The Greenbrier resort in West Virginia with a pair of road wins on the East Coast to open the season.

 The Eagles (1-1) got a reality check in coach Nick Sirianni’s first home game.